vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 - `@example/sloth`.

 :::tip
-It's a convention to call `composables` package with just a name of the platform because this is the package that developers mostly interact with when creating a shop.
+It's a convention to call `composables` package with just a name of the platform because this is the package that developers use the most with when creating a shop.
 Example of this is `@vue-storefront/commercetools`, `@vue-storefront/magento` and `@vue-storefront/shopify`.
 :::

 Open `packages/composables/nuxt/plugin.js` and change `boilerplate` to the name of your integration.
 This name should not contain any special characters nor spaces.
 In our case, it's lowercase `sloth`.